 Section Ie Membership in “Good Standing”

-Members who maintain current BASS membership and dues owed to The Club are deemed to be in “good standing” and shall maintain all rights eligible to members in good standing.
-Regular and associate members who are delinquent in membership dues or who have not maintained membership in BASS are not in good standing and shall be ineligible to exercise any membership rights until they have satisfied all membership requirements.
+Members who maintain current B.A.S.S. membership and dues owed to The Club are deemed to be in “good standing” and shall maintain all rights eligible to members in good standing.
+Regular and associate members who are delinquent in membership dues or who have not maintained membership in B.A.S.S. are not in good standing and shall be ineligible to exercise any membership rights until they have satisfied all membership requirements.

 Section II Voting Regulations